SoloVid/Thy/src/notes.md

     aa be A

-    aIsNull is equal a null
+    compare.equal a null
-    if aIsNull
+    if that
         aa is newA
     and else
         aa is a